qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Mutate-by-recreate can be useful for cases like:

-- Safely sharing data in multithreading (Read-copy-update, RCU)
+- Safely sharing data in multithreading (related: Read-copy-update(RCU), copy-on-write (COW))
 - Take snapshot and rollback efficiently

+Mutate-by-recreate can be optimized by sharing unchanged sub-structures.
+See also: [Persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure), [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).

 Another solution is to **treat mutation as data**.
 When you want to mutate something, you **append a mutation command into command queue** (the command can also be called "event" or "log").
 Then execute the mutation commands at once.

 - In the process of creating new commands, it only do immutable borrow to base data, and only one mutable borrow to the command queue.
 - When executing the commands, it only do one mutable borrow to base data at a time.

 What if I want to read the latest state before execute the commands in queue?
-Then you need to inspect both the command queue and base data to get latest state (LSM tree does similar things).
+Then you need to inspect both the command queue and base data to get latest state ([LSM tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) does similar things).

 Treating mutation as data also has other benefits:

 - The mutation can be serialized, and sent via network or saved to disk.
-- The mutation can be inspected for debugging and observability.
+- The mutation can be inspected for debugging and logging.
-- You can post-process the command list, such as sorting and filtering.
+- You can post-process the command list, such as sorting, filtering.
+If the data is sharded, the mutation command can dispatch to specific shard.
 - In distributed system, there is a log (command list) that's synchronized between nodes using a consensus protocol (like Raft).
 And the log is source-of-truth: the mutable state is completely derived from the log (and previous state checkpoints).
 - The idea of turning operations into data is also adopted by [io_uring](https://en.wikipedia.org/wiki/Io_uring) and modern graphics APIs (Vulkan, Metal, WebGPU).